Learn About The Law

 (a) Lawfully designated as being in the classified service; and

-(b) Filled according to merit and fitness from eligible lists prepared upon the basis of examination, which must be open and competitive, except as otherwise provided in this chapter and NRS 209.161.
+(b) Filled from the pools of eligible persons prepared by appointing authorities upon the basis of evaluation by an appointing authority, except as otherwise provided in this chapter and NRS 209.161.

 2. Except as otherwise provided in NRS 193.105, 209.161 and 416.070, a person must not be appointed, transferred, promoted, demoted or discharged in the classified service in any manner or by any means other than those prescribed in this chapter and the regulations adopted in accordance therewith.

-3. A person must not be discriminated against on account of the person's religious opinions or affiliations, race, sex, sexual orientation, gender identity or expression, age or disability.
+3. A person must not be discriminated against on account of the person's religious or political opinions or affiliations, race, sex, sexual orientation, gender identity or expression, age or disability.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.